Turkish language: Dialects

-Modern Standard Turkish is based on the dialect of Istanbul.
+Standard Turkish is based on the dialect of Istanbul.
 This Istanbul Turkish (İstanbul Türkçesi) constitutes the model of written and spoken Turkish, as recommended by Ziya Gökalp, Ömer Seyfettin and others.

 Dialectal variation persists, in spite of the levelling influence of the standard used in mass media and in the Turkish education system since the 1930s.
 Academic researchers from Turkey often refer to Turkish dialects as ağız or şive, leading to an ambiguity with the linguistic concept of accent, which is also covered with these words.
 Several universities, as well as a dedicated work-group of the Turkish Language Association, carry out projects investigating Turkish dialects.
 As of 2002 work continued on the compilation and publication of their research as a comprehensive dialect-atlas of the Turkish language.
 Although the Ottoman alphabet, being more phonetically ambiguous than the Latin script, encoded for many of the dialectal variations between Turkish dialects, the modern Latin script fails to do this.
-Examples of this are the presence of the nasal velar sound [ŋ] in certain eastern dialects of Turkish which was represented by the Ottoman letter /ڭ/ but that was merged into /n/ in the Latin script.
-Additionally are letters such as /خ/, /ق/, /غ/ which make the sounds [ɣ], [q], and [x], respectively in certain eastern dialects but that are merged into [g], [k], and [h] in western dialects and are therefore defectively represented in the Latin alphabet for speakers of eastern dialects.
+Examples of this are the presence of the nasal velar sound [ŋ] in certain eastern dialects of Turkish which was represented by the Ottoman letter ڭ but that was merged into n in the Latin script.
+Additionally are letters such as خ ,ق ,غ which make the sounds [ɣ], [q], and [x], respectively in certain eastern dialects but that are merged into [g], [k], and [h] in western dialects and are therefore defectively represented in the Latin alphabet for speakers of eastern dialects.

 Map of the main subgroups of Turkish dialects across Southeast Europe and the Middle East.

 Some immigrants to Turkey from Rumelia speak Rumelian Turkish, which includes the distinct dialects of Ludogorie, Dinler, and Adakale, which show the influence of the theorized Balkan sprachbund.
 Kıbrıs Türkçesi is the name for Cypriot Turkish and is spoken by the Turkish Cypriots.
 Edirne is the dialect of Edirne.
 Ege is spoken in the Aegean region, with its usage extending to Antalya.
 The nomadic Yörüks of the Mediterranean Region of Turkey also have their own dialect of Turkish.
 This group is not to be confused with the Yuruk nomads of Macedonia, Greece, and European Turkey, who speak Balkan Gagauz Turkish.

-The Meskhetian Turks who live in Kazakhstan, Azerbaijan and Russia as well as in several Central Asian countries, also speak an Eastern Anatolian dialect of Turkish, originating in the areas of Kars, Ardahan, Artvin, Diyarbakir and Erzurum and sharing similarities with Azerbaijani, the language of Azerbaijan.
+The Meskhetian Turks who live in Kazakhstan, Azerbaijan and Russia as well as in several Central Asian countries, also speak an Eastern Anatolian dialect of Turkish, originating in the areas of Kars, Ardahan, Artvin, Diyarbakır and Erzurum and sharing similarities with Azerbaijani, the language of Azerbaijan.

 The Central Anatolia Region speaks Orta Anadolu.
 Karadeniz, spoken in the Eastern Black Sea Region and represented primarily by the Trabzon dialect, exhibits substratum influence from Greek in phonology and syntax; it is also known as Laz dialect (not to be confused with the Laz language).
 Kastamonu is spoken in Kastamonu and its surrounding areas.
-Karamanli Turkish is spoken in Greece, where it is called Kαραμανλήδικα.
-It is the literary standard for the Karamanlides.
+Karamanli Turkish (Kαραμανλήδικα) is an extinct dialect that was spoken in what is now Karaman.
+It was the literary standard for the Karamanlides.